WestDRI/wgpages/content/apptainer1/04-advanced.md

 du -h sparse.img        # shows actual usage
 ```
 {{<note>}}
-Be careful using sparse images: not all tools (e.g. backup/restore, scp, sftp, gunzip) recognize sparsefiles
+Be careful with sparse images: not all tools (e.g. backup/restore, scp, sftp, gunzip) recognize sparsefiles
-⇒ this can potentially lead to very bad things ...
+⇒ this can potentially lead to data loss and other bad things ...
 {{</note>}}

 ### Example: installing Conda into an overlay

-- native Anaconda on HPC clusters is a [bad idea](https://docs.alliancecan.ca/wiki/Anaconda/en) for a number
+Installing native Anaconda on HPC clusters is a [bad idea](https://docs.alliancecan.ca/wiki/Anaconda/en) for a
-  of reasons
-- suggested solution: transition from Conda to `virtualenv`
+number of reasons.
+Instead of Conda, we recommend using `virtualenv` together with our pre-compiled Python
+wheels to install Python packages into your own virtual environments.

+One of the reasons we do not recommend Conda is that it creates a large number of files in your
-- alternatively, can install Conda into an overlay image
+directories.
+You can alleviate this problem by hiding Conda files inside an overlay image:

 - takes a couple of minutes, results in 22k+ files that are hidden from the host
-  - no need for root, as you don't modify the container
+- no need for root, as you don't modify the container image
 - still might not be the most efficient use of resources (non-optimized binaries)

-Here is how you would install Conda into an overlay image:
+Here is one way you could install Conda into an overlay image:

 ```sh
 cd ~/tmp